aha-project/aha-project.github.io/_posts/2019-10-24-AHA-GUI-Basics.md

 ## AHA-GUI Main Window Walkthrough

-In the above image we can see the gui as it appears at launch.
+In the above image we can see AHA-GUI as it appears at launch.
 The lefthand side is the main AHA-GUI view area, the righthand side is the Graph Node Inspector which shows details of the graph nodes when they are clicked.

 The main GUI is largely comprised of the graph view which shows external connections in red, internal connections in white, and duplicate connections in darker versions of each of those colors (i.e. darker red, and gray for duplicate connections).
 Connections in TIME_WAIT, CLOSE_WAIT, SYN_SENT, etc. are drawn as a dashed line.
 All solid connections with the exception of the connections drawn to the "External" virtual node are established connections.